-I believe the Colnago Super Profil was the first frame to be built using crimped tubes.
-It is easy to identify by a single crimp on either side of the top tube.
-The rest of the frame had the same tubes and features as a regular early 1980’s Colnago Super.
-Here is information on How to Identify a Colnago Super.
+The first version is easy to identify by a single crimp on either side of the top tube only.
+The rest of the frame had the same round tubes and features as a regular early 1980’s Colnago Super including a chain stay bridge and crimps inside the chain stays.

-I also believe that the Colnago Nuovo Mexico frames did not feature a chain stay bridge like all the early 1980’s Super frames did.
+It seems that the third version of these frames did not have a chain stay bridge like the other two.

 The following websites have a large selection scanned Colnago literature including reviews, catalogues and brochures.